heagenb03/Dealr/README.md

 3. **MILP.** For every debtor–creditor pair the model carries a continuous amount variable `x` and a binary indicator `y`, linked by a big-M constraint.
-Each debtor must pay out exactly their debt, each creditor must receive exactly their credit, and the objective minimises the sum of the `y` indicators — that is, the number of transfers.
+Each debtor must pay out exactly their debt, each creditor must receive exactly their credit, and the objective minimises the sum of the `y` indicators.
    Solved with CBC through Google OR-Tools.

 Four optional request parameters tune the run.
 Note that only two of them are actually MILP constraints; the other two act before the model is ever built: